isabella232/jest-a11y-scanner/README.md

 ### Custom Parameters

-You can turn erroring off by passing false to the first paramater of `toHaveNoViolations` if you want to output violations without failing tests.
+You can turn erroring off by setting the "error" flag to fals in the options of `toHaveNoViolations` if you want to output violations without failing tests.
 This is useful if you are encountering a lot of errors and they are preventing you from committing to CI.

 ```javascript
 const { axe, toHaveNoViolations } = require('jest-a11y-scanner')